vatesfr/xen-orchestra/docs/troubleshooting.md

 The solution is to use **HTTPS**.
 In this way, websockets will be encapsulated in the secured protocol, avoiding interception from your firewalls or anti-virus system.

+## XOA deploy error

+> Auto deploy failed. - No SR specified and Pool default SR is null

+It means you didn't have any default SR set on your pool you are importing XOA.
+To set a default SR, you must first find the SR UUID you want, with `xe sr-list`.
+When you got the UUID, you can set the default SR like this: `xe pool-param-set default-SR=<SR_UUID>`.
+When it's done, re-enter the deploy script command and it will work!

 ## XOA configuration

 XOA is a virtual appliance running Debian and Xen Orchestra.
 If you have any problem, the first thing to do is to use our check service by running the `xoa check` command in a terminal: